 This is the first course of four courses in the Calculus sequence.
-Lab time shall be used by students to work on group activities.

-Effective Spring 2018, students will no longer be required to have physical graphing calculators in MTH 251.
+Students will be required to have physical graphing calculators in MTH 251.
 Where physically possible instructors will demonstrate using Desmos, GeoGebra, or other online programs in class.
 Assessments requiring the use of a graphing calculator will be done outside of the proctored exam grade component.